The Harish-Chandra integral: An introduction with examples

-Now let $v \in \mathrm{Sym}(\mathfrak{h})$ be homogeneous of degree $d$.
+Now let $v \in \Pi(\tot)$ be homogeneous of degree $d$.
 We will show that $v$ can be written uniquely in the form stated in the lemma.
-Let $d_i = \deg v_i$ and choose $m > d$ and $u_1', \hdots, u_{|W|}' \in I(\mathfrak{h})$ such that $v - \sum_{i = 1}^{|W|} u'_i v_i \in J_+^m \mathrm{Sym}(\mathfrak{h})$.
-Let $u_i = (u'_i)_{d- d_i}.$ Then, since by construction and $v = (v)_d$ is homogeneous, we must have $v - \sum_{i = 1}^{|W|} u_i v_i = 0.$ Thus we can conclude that whereby it follows that $\mathrm{Frac}(\mathrm{Sym}(\mathfrak{h}))$ is spanned over $\mathrm{Frac}(I(\mathfrak{h}))$ by the elements $v_i$.
-But since $\mathrm{Frac}(\mathrm{Sym}(\mathfrak{h}))$ is a degree $|W|$ extension of $\mathrm{Frac}(I(\mathfrak{h}))$, the elements $v_i$ must therefore be linearly independent, showing that the decomposition $v = \sum_{i=1}^{|W|} u_i v_i$ is unique. \end{proof}
+Let $d_i := \deg v_i$ and choose $m > d$ and $u_1', \hdots, u_{|W|}' \in I(\tot)$ such that $v - \sum_{i = 1}^{|W|} u'_i v_i \in J_+^m \Pi(\tot)$.
+Let $u_i := (u'_i)_{d- d_i}.$ Then, since by construction and $v = (v)_d$ is homogeneous, we must have Thus we can conclude that whereby it follows that $\mathrm{Frac}(\Pi(\tot))$ is spanned over $\mathrm{Frac}(I(\tot))$ by the elements $v_i$.
+But since $\mathrm{Frac}(\Pi(\tot))$ is a degree $|W|$ extension of $\mathrm{Frac}(I(\tot))$, the elements $v_i$ must therefore be linearly independent, showing that the decomposition $v = \sum_{i=1}^{|W|} u_i v_i$ is unique. \end{proof}

-The purely algebraic statement of Lemma \ref{lem:sym_free_alg_over_i} will be our main tool in proving the next lemma, which is the aforementioned simultaneous diagonalization result for $\partial I (\mathfrak{h})$.
-We pose an infinite system of eigenvalue problems for {\it each point} in $\mathfrak{h}'$, identify a family of analytic functions that solve all of them simultaneously, and then show that this family of solutions is exhaustive up to the assumption of analyticity.
+The purely algebraic statement of Lemma \ref{lem:sym_free_alg_over_i} will be our main tool in proving the next lemma, which is the aforementioned simultaneous diagonalization result for $\partial I (\tot)$.
+We pose an infinite system of eigenvalue problems for {\it each point} in $\tot'$, identify a family of analytic functions that solve all of them simultaneously, and then show that this family of solutions is exhaustive up to the assumption of analyticity.
 This result has an interesting physical interpretation in the language of quantum integrable systems, where differential operators on $\tot$ can be viewed as quantum Hamiltonians; see \cite[chs.
 4--5]{EtingofCM} for details on this topic.